 I booked all our hotels online.
-We each had an IHG free night certificate from the Chase IHG card.
+We each had an IHG free night certificate from the old Chase IHG (no longer available) card.
 We redeemed those for 2 nights at The Intercontinental Hong Kong.
 The hotel, along with the views, are as spectacular as the reviews say they are!

 I booked 4 nights at the JW Marriott Hanoi.
 I will never forget this hotel.
 It’s gorgeous and the staff are extremely courteous.
 I’ve never seen an executive lounge quite like this one.
 It had everything you can imagine, including macaroons, which are my absolute favorite.
 Plus, President Obama stayed there!
 If it’s good enough for him, then it’s good enough for me!

 My Marriott Gold status (free with the Chase Ritz-Carlton card the first year) got me an upgraded room.
 It was massive, at least 1,000 square feet, and came with executive lounge access.
 This hotel also had a free shuttle or free taxi rides to a few of the main attractions.
 You had to pay to return to the property, which was ~$6 for a 20-minute taxi ride.